Bootstrapping Yang-Mills matrix integrals: Introduction

 \section{Introduction}

 Intriguingly, gravity can be dynamically generated from gauge theory in lower dimensions, where space (and time) may emerge from a large number of matrix degrees of freedom \cite{tHooft:1973alw,tHooft:1993dmi,Susskind:1994vu,Maldacena:1997re,Gubser:1998bc,Witten:1998qj}.
 In the holographic framework, large $N$ matrix models provide nonperturbative definitions of quantum gravity that are otherwise difficult to formulate.
-Some representative examples include: \begin{enumerate} \item The Banks-Fischler-Shenker-Susskind (BFSS) matrix quantum mechanics in $(0+1)$ dimension, which is proposed as a non-perturbative definition of M-theory around flat space~\cite{Banks:1996vh}.
-This model includes 9 Hermitian $N\times N$ matrices $X^\mu$ and their supersymmetric partners.
-It is conjectured that this matrix model provides a second-quantized description of M-theory in the infinite momentum frame and captures the nonperturbative scattering amplitudes of massless particles. \item The IIB matrix model or Ishibashi-Kawai-Kitazawa-Tsuchiya (IKKT) matrix model in $(0+0)$ dimensions, conjectured in~\cite{Ishibashi:1996xs} as a non-perturbative formulation of type IIB superstring theory.
+Some representative examples include: \begin{enumerate} \item The Banks-Fischler-Shenker-Susskind (BFSS) matrix quantum mechanics in $(0+1)$ dimension, which was proposed as a nonperturbative definition of M-theory around flat space~\cite{Banks:1996vh}.
+This model includes nine Hermitian $N\times N$ matrices $X^\mu$ and their supersymmetric partners.
+It is conjectured that this matrix model provides a second-quantized description of M-theory in the infinite momentum frame and captures the nonperturbative scattering amplitudes of massless particles. \item The IIB matrix model or Ishibashi-Kawai-Kitazawa-Tsuchiya (IKKT) matrix model in $(0+0)$ dimensions, conjectured in~\cite{Ishibashi:1996xs} as a nonperturbative formulation of type IIB superstring theory.
 This model contains 10 Hermitian $N\times N$ matrices $X^\mu$ and their supersymmetric partners.
-The eigenvalues of $X^\mu$ are interpreted as spacetime coordinates, and their distribution provides a possible mechanism for the dynamical generation of four-dimensional spacetime through spontaneous symmetry breaking. \item Mass deformations of the above supersymmetric matrix models, such as the Berenstein-Maldacena-Nastase (BMN) matrix quantum mechanics~\cite{Berenstein:2002jq} and the polarized IKKT matrix model~\cite{Bonelli:2002mb,Hartnoll:2024csr}.
+The eigenvalues of $X^\mu$ are interpreted as spacetime coordinates, and their distribution provides a possible mechanism for the dynamical generation of four-dimensional spacetime through spontaneous symmetry breaking.
+Recently, its holographic aspects have also been discussed in~\cite{Ciceri:2025maa,Ciceri:2025wpb}. \item Mass deformations of the above supersymmetric matrix models, such as the Berenstein-Maldacena-Nastase (BMN) matrix quantum mechanics~\cite{Berenstein:2002jq} and the polarized IKKT matrix model~\cite{Bonelli:2002mb,Hartnoll:2024csr}.
 The BMN model is conjectured to be dual to M-theory on the plane wave background, where the flat directions are lifted by the mass deformation.
-The holographic duals of the polarized IKKT matrix model were also studied recently in \cite{Hartnoll:2024csr, Komatsu:2024bop,Komatsu:2024ydh}. \end{enumerate}
+The holographic duals of the polarized IKKT matrix model were also studied recently in \cite{Hartnoll:2024csr, Komatsu:2024bop,Komatsu:2024ydh,Hartnoll:2025ecj,Chou:2025rwy}. \end{enumerate}